soumyaveer/soumyaveer.github.io/_posts/2017-01-10-books-i-loved-most-in-2016.markdown

 title: Books I Loved Most In 2016
 date:   2017-01-10 17:50:00
 categories: main
+banner_image: "books.jpg"
+summary: Recently I came across a theory which says “We are average of five people in our closest inner circle”.
+So I chose five people in my inner circle by choosing the authors of my favorite books.

 ---

 > Whenever you read a good book, somewhere in the world a door opens to allow in more light" – Vera Nazarian